ElMassimo/js_from_routes/docs/guide/introduction.md

   Path helpers are [generated automatically][codegen] whenever Rails reload is triggered.

+  Add a route, refresh the page, and start using the path helper!

 #### 🛠 Customizable Generation

   Select a [client library][client] that uses `fetch` or `axios`, or use your [own code][client].